Predictions and algorithmic statistics for infinite sequence: Introduction

 Let us give formal definitions.
 The quality of the computable distribution $Q$ on the binary tree, considered as an ``explanation'' for a given string $x$, is measured by the value $3\KK(Q) - \log Q(x)$: the smaller this quantity is, the better is the explanation.
 One can rewrite this expression as the sum

 Here the expression in the square brackets can be interpreted as the length of the two-part description of $x$ using $Q$ (first, we specify the hypothesis $Q$ using its shortest prefix-free program, and then, knowing $Q$, we specify $x$ using arithmetic coding; the second part requires about $-\log Q(x)$ bits).
-The first term $2\KK(Q)$ is added to give preference to simple hypotheses; the factor $2$ is needed for technical reasons (in fact, any constant greater than~$1$ will work).
+The first term $2\KK(Q)$ is added to give extra preference to simple hypotheses; the factor $2$ is needed for technical reasons (in fact, any constant greater than~$1$ will work\footnote{One can consider a similar prediction method with factor $1 + \alpha$ for arbitrary positive $\alpha$ instead of factor $2$.
+However it does not give an significant improvement so we do not do it. }).

-For a given $x$ we select the best explanation (that makes this quantity minimal).
-Then we predict the probability that the next bit after $x$ is~$b$:
+For a given $x$ we select the best explanation that makes this quality minimal.